 The presenting symptoms of a brain tumour in a child may be very non-specific, and in very young children it can be difficult to obtain a clear history of symptoms.

-Doctors are advised to follow the relevant NICE guidance and actively consider the diagnosis if patients have persistent symptoms - including headaches, vomiting, lethargy or behavioural change.
+Doctors are advised to follow the relevant NICE guidance and actively consider the diagnosis if patients have persistent symptoms - including headaches, vomiting, lethargy or changes in behaviour or sleep patterns.

 NICE also states that doctors should:

-An urgent referral should be made if the primary healthcare physician is unable to undertake an adequate examination.
+A very urgent referral should be considered for a suspected brain or central nervous system cancer in children and young people who present with any abnormal cerebellar or abnormality of central neurological function.
+An urgent referral should also be made if the primary healthcare physician is unable to undertake an adequate examination.

-The MDU's advice to doctors to help reduce the risk of delay in making a diagnosis includes:
+The MDU's advice to doctors to help reduce the risk of delay in making a diagnosis includes the following points.